 So if you follow the Opera life in Vienna you would know that one of the biggest events this season was Tosca starring Jonas Kaufmann and Angela Gheorghiu.
 I have never seen such a line in my life for an opera performance.
-I have been to beloved operas such as the works of Wagner or for performances of great singers like Netrebko and Domingo but never have I seen before so many people.
+I have been to all-time favorite operas such as the works of Wagner or performances of great singers like Netrebko and Domingo but never have I seen before so many people like this time.
 I went there at around twelve o’clock at noon and there were so many people already waiting.
 I can never be sure of the number but probably I would not exaggerate if I say 150.

 I would be a liar if I say that I was not disappointed and that I did not reconsider multiple times leaving.
 I cherish opera, not the singers.
 They come and go.
 I am completely aware that hearing amazing voices combined with such divine music is worth every minute of waiting but when you have to suffer discomfort throughout the whole opera you are just deprived of the full pleasure there is.

-What was funny, however, was that right after his part Tosca (Gheorghiu) was supposed to come up to the stage.
+What was funny, however, was that right after his part, Tosca (Gheorghiu) was supposed to come up on the stage.
 Well, she was nowhere to be seen.
 As the staging is quite old, everyone knows which part comes after the other, so most of the people were also wandering where she was.
-The Kaufmann just suggested starting from the top and I promise you that was so funny.
+Then Kaufmann just suggested starting from the top and I promise you that is something you don’t see that often at the Staatsoper.
 I have always perceived the Vienna State Opera as an institution, deprived of emotion, reserved for high-class society or for huge music fans who do not dare share any kind of emotional utterances throughout a performance – that is saved for the end.
 It is as if people have the masque of seriousness and nothing should ever happen to take this masque off.
-Well that night it did, people let go of all boundaries and everyone in the room felt so close because they had the feeling that what was happening on stage was real.
+Well, that night it did, people let go of all boundaries and everyone in the room felt so close because they had the feeling that what was happening on stage was real.

 I am not sure myself, whether that was a good thing or not.
 For me, personally, what happens on stage is like a magic.
 It is almost something out of this world and I guess somehow this experience took off the veil of mystery and made it more approachable for us – the “commoners” in the audience.